thomaspinckney3/cs4501/Project2.md

 The only thing we should need to do to test your project is clone your repository, git check out the appropriate commit/release, and run `docker-compose up`.
 We should not have to debug issues, change your code etc -- if anything is required to get your project working we will deem it "not working" and deduct one full letter grade off whatever your grade otherwise would have been for this project.

-Remember not to commit database files pycache (.pyc) files to Github.
+Remember not to commit database files (the files in your ~/cs4501/db/ dir) or pycache (*.pyc) files to Github.
 If you have already accidentally done so, figure out how to remove them.
 You can use a .gitignore to help.

 You can assume we have a clean mysql database called 'cs4501' with user 'www' of password '$3cureUS' (as we configured in project1) for your models container to hook up to.

-For this project, we just expect your project to have APIs for each model for creating, reading, updating and deleting (basic CRUD operations).
+For this project, we just expect your project to have at least two models and HTTP/JSON APIs for creating, reading, updating and deleting entries in those models.
 Make sure you do not omit error checking.

 As a reminder, some things that need to be executed by the docker-compose.yml:

-- Run makemigrations (I strongly discourage you from committing your migration files.
-Why?
-Come to office hours and we can discuss!)
-- Run migrate
+- Run migrations
 - Load fixtures
 - Start the wsgi server
 - (You can do something like `command: bash -c "<command_1> && <command_2> && ..."`)